martinescardo/TypeTopology/README.md

 with a limit point at infinity, and this is again a searchable sets.
 This construction is called the squashed sum of the countable family searchable sets.
 It can be transfinitely iterated to produce increasingly complex searchable ordinals.
-The the module [SquashedSum](http://www.cs.bham.ac.uk/~mhe/agda-new/SquashedSum.html) defines the sum of a countable family with an added point at infinity.
+The module [SquashedSum](http://www.cs.bham.ac.uk/~mhe/agda-new/SquashedSum.html) defines the sum of a countable family with an added point at infinity.
 The module [SearchableOrdinals](http://www.cs.bham.ac.uk/~mhe/agda-new/SearchableOrdinals.html) defines a map from ordinal codes à la Brouwer to types which are searchable.
 The module [LexicographicSearch](http://www.cs.bham.ac.uk/~mhe/agda-new/LexicographicSearch.html) show how to find infima of decidable predicates in the lexicographic order.